cpkarma/cPanel-checker-v3/README.md

 # Mass cPanel Checker v3

 This is a simple PHP-based API that checks the validity of cPanel login credentials by attempting to log in and analyzing the response.
-When valid credentials are found, they are saved to a `found.txt` file.
+When valid credentials are found, they are saved to a `v3_*.txt` file.

 ## Features
 - Validates cPanel credentials in the format `https://domain.com:2083|username|password`.